SmritiGoyal/xgboost-quant-stock-return/docs/features.md

 The features are listed in the exact order they appear in the model input matrix.

-## Feature count: 9 documented + 1 implicit = 10 total
+## Feature count: 10 documented = 9 factor signals + 1 size control

-The production code passes **10 features** into XGBoost — the 9 documented features plus `marketcap` itself as an implicit size control.
-The honest framing is: 9 named factor signals + 1 size control = 10 model inputs.
+The production code passes **10 features** into XGBoost, all documented below: 9 named factor signals plus `marketcap`, which serves as a size control (it is feature #1).
+The honest framing is: 9 factor signals + 1 size control = 10 model inputs.

 The corrected, leak-free headline metrics are an annualized Sharpe of **1.03**, monthly CAPM alpha of **+2.19%**, and alpha t-stat of **6.08**.
 (An earlier version reported ~2.5 Sharpe; that figure was inflated by a look-ahead bias in `vol_12m`, since corrected — see `docs/leakage_audit.md`.)